williamslab/ibis/README.md

 Include the genetio.a file's location in your LD_LIBRARY_PATH environment variable.

-IBIS also requires the zlib library.
+IBIS also requires zlib and OpenMP.
-OpenMP is required for parallelization, but this is included in current GCC versions.
 ### Supported input formats

 IBIS requires PLINK .bed, .bim, and .fam format data to run.
 PLINK can be run with --make-bed to convert many other forms of genetic data into this file format.